tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-02-14-vertica-post-8.markdown

 Before `WITH` clause, SQL scripts are usually hard to read due to nesting of sub-queries.
 To understand a SQL statement, we have to find and understand the innermost sub-query first and start working from inside out.
 In addition, as shown in the first example, name `sorted_by_modify_date` following the sub-query makes reading harder, even with meaningful names.
-The longer the innqer query gets, the more likely the name for that query is pushed out of sight despite the fact that it is important to see an intention revealing name before reading such inner query.
+The longer the inner query gets, the more likely the name for that query is pushed out of sight despite the fact that it is important to see an intention revealing name before reading such inner query.

 The above example can be made easier to read using `WITH` clause as follows: